bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 All facades, services and data access objects should define and interface and an implementation in accordance with the guidelines and practices discussed in the corresponding sections.

 ### Transactions
-This cannot be stressed enough for most ecommerce solutions.
+This cannot be stressed enough for most e-commerce solutions.
 The basic principle of transactional design is that every action must pass as expected and any failues must lead to a rollback.
 Either everything passes and data is commiteed or nothing passes and a rollback is initiated.

 Every transactional action must be executed in a transaction.
 This is implemented through the usage of the  **de.hybris.platform.tx.Transaction** utility as well as the **de.hybris.platform.tx.TransactionBody**